 The success of our product development efforts depends upon our ability to anticipate market trends and to collaborate closely with our customers and with companies that manufacture semiconductor test equipment.
 Our relationships with these customers and companies provide us with access to valuable information regarding manufacturing and process technology trends in the semiconductor industry, which enables us to better plan our product development activities.
 These relationships also provide us with opportunities to understand the performance and functionality requirements of our customers, which improve our ability to customize our products to fulfill their needs.
-Our relationships with test equipment companies are important to us because test equipment companies can design our wafer probe cards into their equipment and provide us with their products when they are introduced to the market.
+Our relationships with test equipment companies are important to us because test equipment companies can design our wafer probe cards into their equipment and provide us with the insight into their product plans that allows us to offer wafer probe cards for use with their products when they are introduced to the market.
 Our relationships with our customers and test equipment companies could deteriorate if they:

-- become concerned about our ability to protect their intellectual property; - develop their own solutions to address the need for testing improvement; - · regard us as a competitor; - · establish relationships with others in our industry; or - attempt to restrict our ability to enter into relationships with their competitors.
+- become concerned about our ability to protect their intellectual property; - develop their own solutions to address the need for testing improvement; - regard us as a competitor; - · establish relationships with others in our industry; or - attempt to restrict our ability to enter into relationships with their competitors.